Skip to Content

 • if you apply for credit, we'll ask for details about your financial circumstances and reasons for borrowing;

-• details you give us which we pass to our partners when you let us know you're interested in their services (like energy switching);
+• details you give us which we pass to our partners when you let us know you're interested in their services;

 • details about payments to and from your Monzo account, your savings activity (using Pots) and any overdrafts, loans or Monzo Flex offers you use;